 Let Us Customize the Perfect Luxury Tanzania Safari

 Below are our recommended places to visit.
-Contact us today or call 303-778-1089 to learn more about how we are able to customize the perfect luxury Tanzania safari just for you!
+Contact us today or call 303-778-1089 to learn more about how we can customize the perfect luxury Tanzania safari just for you!

 Arusha National Park

 Mt.
-Meru, the fourth highest mountain in Africa, dominates this small, lush park.
-A three-night, four-day climb is both challenging and rewarding and requires no technical skills.
-Down lower, the park features a series of lakes and a wide variety of habitats.
-Mammal and bird life abound – look for species like the black and white colobus monkey, Cape buffalo, Hartlaub’s turaco, and greater and lesser flamingos.
+Meru, the fifth highest mountain in Africa, dominates this small, lush park which can be reached in a short, 45-minute drive from Arusha.
+A three-night, four-day climb of the peak is both challenging and rewarding but requires no technical skills.
+Down lower, the park features a series of lakes and a wide variety of habitats including an extinct volcano crater.
+Mammal and bird life abound – look for species like the black and white colobus monkey, Cape buffalo, Hartlaub’s turaco, cinnamon-chested bee-eaters and greater and lesser flamingos.
+Views of Mt.
+Kilimanjaro in the distance can be spectacular.
+In addition to game drives, visitors can enjoy canoe safaris.

 Lake Manyara National Park

 Another small gem, this park takes its name from its shallow, alkaline lake nestled at the foot of the Great Rift Valley wall.
-Jungle-like Lake Manyara National Park offers large concentrations of mammals, including elephants, hippos, baboons, giraffes, leopards and lions.
-Flamingos, pelicans and many other bird species abound.
-Try a canoeing trip for a unique view, or mountain biking on the plains near the park.
+Lake Manyara National Park is home to a variety of habitats that host large concentrations of mammals, including elephants, hippos, baboons, giraffes, leopards and lions.
+Flamingos, pelicans and many other bird species abound – upwards of nearly 400 species are found in the park.
+For novice and committed birders alike, it’s a great destination as visitors could easily see 100 species in a day.
+Try a canoeing trip for a change of scenery, a tree canopy walkway for a unique view or mountain biking down the Rift Valley escarpment for a bit of adrenaline.

-At 19,340 feet, Kilimanjaro is the highest mountain in Africa.
-Those who climb Kili will explore lush forests, giant heath, alpine deserts reminiscent of the moon, and giant glaciers.
-Reaching the summit, Uhuru Peak, you’ll look down on the world and see why this is called the roof of Africa.
+At 19,340 feet, Kilimanjaro (aka ‘Kili’) is the highest mountain in Africa.
+Those who climb Kili will explore lush forests, giant heath and moorland, alpine deserts reminiscent of the moon and glaciers.
+No specialized equipment or mountaineering experience is required to climb Africa’s highest peak, though a good level of fitness is a prerequisite.
+Reaching the summit, Uhuru Peak, climbers look down on the world to see why it is called the roof of Africa.
+We offer the safest Kili climbs with excellent summit success records.
+We will recommend your routing based on a number of factors, using our expertise to help you have the best chance to see its summit.
+Explore our Kilimanjaro safaris.
 Explore our Kilimanjaro safaris.

 Ngorongoro Conservation Area

-Located between Ngorongoro Crater and the Serengeti National Park is Olduvai Gorge, the site of many famous discoveries into the origins of human kind.
-Louis and Mary Leakey spent much of their lifetimes digging here and made many finds including the fossilized bones of Australopithecus boisei.
-During the seasonal rains, great herds of wildebeest come to calve nearby.
+Located between Ngorongoro Crater and the Serengeti National Park is Olduvai Gorge, the site of many famous discoveries into the origins of humankind.
+Louis and Mary Leakey spent much of their lifetimes digging here and made many finds including the fossilized bones of Australopithecus boisei, dated to 1.75 million years ago.
+Olduvai is an incredibly landmark in the history of paleontology.
+Visitors can see ancient hominid footprints, diggings and interesting geology, along with replica hominid fossils as well as ancient animal fossils in the museum.
+During the seasonal rains, great herds of wildebeest come to calve nearby, and birds are a constant presence outside the museum.

 Serengeti National Park